mrfrontend-development/frontend-workflow-4-automatic-javascript-error-checking-with-gulpjs/README.md

-# frontend-workflow-4-automatic-javascript-error-checking-with-gulpjs
+# Frontend Workflow #4: Automatic JavaScript Error checking with GulpJS
-This is the repo for the "Frontend Workflow #4: Automatic JavaScript Error checking with GulpJS" (not published yet)
+This is the repo for the "Frontend Workflow #4: Automatic JavaScript Error checking with GulpJS"

+You can see the video and blgopost on the Mr Frontend Blog: http://blog.mrfrontend.org/2016/04/frontend-workflow-4-automatic-javascript-error-checking-gulpjs/